Skip to main content

 • Genetic counselingGenetic counseling is available if you're concerned about your chances of developing breast cancer based on your family history.

-If you are coming to us from another institution, we ask for a copy of your most recent mammograms for comparison, which can result in delay.
+If your last mammogram was performed at a clinic outside of the University of Utah Health system, we ask that you provide a copy of your most recent mammogram for comparison.
 Prior images help radiologists compare, look for changes, and avoid unnecessary procedures.

 Locations